takuyaa/yada/README.md

 ## Limitations

+- The value must be represented as a 31 bit unsigned integer, typed `u32`.
+  - Yada uses the most significant bit (MSB) as a flag to distinguish between a value node and others.
 - The offset of an double-array node is 23 bit wide, so it can only represent up to ~8.3M nodes.
   - It means this limitation results in the size upper bound ~33 MB of double-arrays.